joshuapowell/quick-start-visual-studio-code-rest-api-playground/README.md

 # Building a REST API Playground Quick Start Environment with Visual Studio Code, Jupyter, and pyenv

-This document provides an overview of the software required to follow along with my REST API Plaground presentations.
-It provides readers with a "quick start" style overview for installing and configuring the most basic environment needed to follow along with the code in these presentations.
+## Abstract

+This document guides developers through setting up an interactive development environment for exploring REST APIs using Microsoft Visual Studio Code, Jupyter Notebooks, and a `pyenv` managed Python environment.
+The guide provides high-level instructions for installing and configuring the software emphasizing the advantages of this approach for interactive exploratory data analysis and seamless code transfer to production applications.
+The setup demonstrated in this guide provides the developer with a foundation for completing advanced REST API tutorials and offers a more flexible alternative to traditional API testing tools like Postman or Swagger.

-Keywords: Jupyter Notebooks, Python, Visual Studio Code, API, Development Environment
+**Keywords:** Jupyter Notebooks, Python, Visual Studio Code, API, Development Environment

 - [Setup](#setup)
     - [Visual Studio Code](#visual-studio-code)